Thewbi/pmod_BT2/README.md

 invalid command and ? for unrecognized commands.
 Type h <cr> to see a list of commands.

-$$$ (NOT ???) enter data mode within the first 60 seconds of operation.
+$$$ (NOT ???, not questionmarks but dollar signs!) enter data mode within the first 60 seconds of operation.
 Once in command mode, the yellow LED will flicker rapidly.
 The BT2 will respond to $$$ with CMD
 --- leave data mode.
 The response to this command is END

 In CMD mode: